nixon-voxell/apu_final_year_project/literature_review.typ

 ]

 Unlike traditional vector graphics renderer, Vello strives to off-load all of the rendering steps to the GPU via compute shaders.
-At the moment of writing this article, #cite(<vello2020>, form: "prose") stated that there are plans for Vello to support retained mode in the future, but for now, its mostly an immediate mode API.
+At the moment of writing this article, #cite(<vello2020>, form: "prose") stated that there are plans for Vello to support retained mode in the future, but for now, it is mostly an immediate mode API.
 This is actually only possible because of the performance gain that Vello obtain via parallel computing on the GPU.

 #figure(caption: "Wgpu logo")[
   #image("assets/wgpu-logo.svg")
 ]

-Part of what makes Vello so appealing is its cross platform capability.
+Part of what makes Vello so appealing is its cross-platform capability.
 Unlike many other research projects that uses CUDA as their GPU compute platform, Vello achieves portable GPU compute by utilizing the Wgpu library @velloroadmap @vello2020.
 Wgpu runs natively on Vulkan, Metal, DirectX 12, and OpenGL ES; and browsers via WebAssembly (WASM) on WebGPU and WebGL2 @wgpu.